The Sunday Best (2/3/2019)

 He had 16 actionable steps in that post, and here’s a 17th — rack up some credit card points and miles for free travel and more.
 Mr. Apathy Ends knows how simple it can be.
 The Easiest Money I Ever Made.

 The guy who owned a couple car washes in a town I used to live in drove a pretty nice car and a very nice boat.
 Looks can be deceiving (all hat, no cattle) but there might be something to owning a car wash.
 From Equity Multiple, Our Latest Asset Class — Car Wash.

-Ownership in a car wash and other cash-flowing real estate is one way to diversify.
-Ben Carlson of A Wealth of Common Sense is big on diversifying a portfolio — but here he’s talking about US Stocks and Bonds.
+A Wealth of Common Sense is big on diversifying a portfolio — but here he’s talking about US Stocks and Bonds.
 Diversification is (Almost) Undefeated.

 Paying down your student loans in an optimal way can get complicated when there are 17… SEVENTEEN types of federal loans.
 It’s no wonder people like Travis Hornsby of Student Loan Planner have turned student loan advice into their profession.
 Student Loan Consolidation Guide for All 17 Types of Federal Student Loans.